 The use of the spaces at camp are modified to allow for as much unidirectional flow of movement, physical distancing, and spatial barriers as possible.

 All campers, CITs and staff are encouraged to use good hand hygiene throughout the program.
-All staff members have small spray bottles of hand sanitizer on their person for camper and CIT use.
 The camp has numerous large containers of hand sanitizer out and available for use at any time.

 Cleaning and Disinfecting